What the lives of the Waltons — America's wealthiest family and heirs to the Walmart and Sam's Club empire — are really like

 Source: Business Insider

 John served in Vietnam as a Green Beret.
-When he returned from the war he held a series of jobs — like being the Walmart company pilot, a crop duster, and owning a few yachting companies — before becoming a Walmart board member.
+When he returned from the war he held a series of jobs like the Walmart company pilot, a crop duster, and the owner a few yachting companies before becoming a Walmart board member.

 Source: Fortune

 In 2013, Christy decided to sell their Jackson Hole mansion.
-She also listed the family's ranch, which includes its own elk herd, for $68.7 million — it's currently listed for $39 million.
+She also listed the family's ranch, which includes its own elk herd, for $68.7 million it's now listed for $39 million.

 Source: Curbed and Ranch Marketing Associates